leblancmeneses/actions/README.md

           recommended-imagetags-registry: '' # optional; used in recommended_imagetags.
           recommended-imagetags-tag-truncate-size: 0 # optional; The number of characters to keep from the sha1 value.
           changed-files-output-file: '' # optional; The path to write the file containing the list of changed files.
-          rules-file: '' # optional; The path to the file containing the rules if you perfer externalizing the rules.
+          rules-file: '' # optional; The path to the file containing the rules if you perfer externalizing the rules for husky integration.
           rules: |
             peggy-parser: 'apps/affected/src/parser.peggy';
             peggy-parser-checkIf-incomplete: peggy-parser AND (!'apps/affected/src/parser.ts' OR !'apps/affected/src/parser.spec.ts');